dapr/blog/daprblog/content/posts/2022/new_quickstarts/index.md

 )
 logging.info('Published data: ' + json.dumps(order))
 ```

-To make our new Quickstarts more accessible to all users, we’ve added comprehensive walkthroughs of each example to the Dapr Docs Getting Started [Quickstarts](Quickstarts) area.
+To make the new Quickstarts more accessible to all users, we’ve added comprehensive walkthroughs of each example to the Dapr docs Getting Started [Quickstarts](Quickstarts) topic.

 {{< imgproc quickstarts_docs.png  Resize "1143x" />}}

 ## What do we need from you?

-Try it and give feedback
+Try it out and give us feedback

 We’re continuously improving our Quickstarts and value your feedback!
 We’ve designated a [Discord channel](https://discord.gg/22ZtJrNe) for your opinions, suggestions, and questions about the Quickstarts.

 ## Contribute

-We appreciate help in building the next Quickstart.
-If you’re interested in contributing, please reach out in the [Discord](https://discord.gg/22ZtJrNe).
+We always want to get the community involved, and greatly appreciate help in building the remaining Quickstarts.
+If you’re interested in contributing, please reach out on the [Discord Quickstart channel](https://discord.gg/22ZtJrNe).